-Human Rights

-1. The company should support and respect the protection of internationally proclaimed human rights.

-The Rockwool Group supports the international human rights principles and standards for labour as defined by the United Nations.
+Human Rights 1.
+The company should support and respect the protection of internationally proclaimed human rights.
+Actions, systems and procedures The ROCKWOOL Group supports the international human rights principles and standards for labour as defined by the United Nations.
 This implies minimum standards for freedom of association, non-discrimination, working hours, salary and benefits, disciplinary measures, child labour and forced labour.
 Parallel to this, the Group Values (Honesty, responsibility, efficiency, passion and entrepreneurship) instil a general responsible and humane behaviour among all employees.
 Also the Group's Social Charter as described above supports the Group's general aim of contributing positively to not only society - but also to the individual human being's health and well-being.

-These policies are stated and communicated through the Group's corporate communication vehicles such as e.g. the corporate website, intranet etc.

-All employees must conform with these principles.
+These policies are stated and communicated through the Group's corporate communication vehicles such as e.g. the corporate website, intranet etc. All employees must conform with these principles.

+Relevant policies and sources

-• Group policy on social responsibility, www.rockwool.com (appendix C)
+• Group policy on social responsibility (appendix C) www.rockwool.com

+Evaluation and expectations for the future

-The Rockwool Group has not been compromised by any case or relationship which has questioned the company's conformity with the internationally recognized human rights defined by the United Nations.
-The general awareness among both employees as well as other relevant key stakeholders about The Rockwool Group's integrity in this area support the general recognition of the company being in full conformity with these principles.
+The ROCKWOOL Group has not been compromised by any case or relationship which has questioned the company's conformity with the internationally recognized human rights defined by the United Nations.
+The general awareness among both employees as well as other relevant key stakeholders about the ROCKWOOL Group's integrity in this area support the general recognition of the company being in full conformity with these principles.

+Special development 2012

+In 2012, a number of actions have been taken that all will influence positively on the dissemination and monitoring of the ROCKWOOL Groups policies on human rights:

+New framework for our way of working